Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] customizer status gives a per system status of the features currently being installed and shows if they have autostart, favorites, keybindings...
 - [~] User environmental features should be also be installed as root user or use flag overwrite for the user. --> There is already some functioning but further testing is required.
 - [ ] Create a data structure to store the necessary permissions for each installation type.
-- [ ] New property to check some dependencies --> It will be used by features as jupyter.
+- [ ] protects exits for flag ignore errors.

 ###### NEW FEATURES
 - [~] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `rpm`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager
   * [ ] Packageinstall determine the type of installation that is going to be used.
-- [ ] `CONTRIBUTING.md`: Write down the command dependencies of the different features.
+- [ ] New property to check some dependencies --> It will be used by features as jupyter.
+- [ ] New property to indicate the package manager to use to install de package, and thus, its corresponding command
+- [ ] Move features table from readme to FEATURES.sh

 #### NEW INSTALLATIONS AND INSTALLATION UPDATES